CoboGlobal/cobo-waas2-js-sdk/docs/TransactionsApi.md

 Drop transaction

 This operation drops a specified transaction.
-Dropping a transaction will trigger a Replace-By-Fee (RBF) transaction which is a new version of the original transaction.
+Dropping a transaction will trigger an Replace-By-Fee (RBF) transaction which is a new version of the original transaction.
 It has a higher transaction fee to incentivize miners to prioritize its confirmation over the original one.
 A transaction can be dropped if its status is &#x60;Broadcasting&#x60;.  &lt;ul&gt; &lt;li&gt;For EVM chains, this RBF transaction has a transfer amount of &#x60;0&#x60; and the sending address is the same as the receiving address.&lt;/li&gt; &lt;li&gt;For UTXO chains, this RBF transaction has a transfer amount of &#x60;0&#x60; and the destination address is the same as the change address in the original transaction.&lt;/li&gt; &lt;/ul&gt; A transaction request for tracking is returned upon successful operation. &lt;Note&gt;This operation only applies to transactions from MPC Wallets, excluding transactions in the tokens VET, TRON, TVET, SOL, and TON.&lt;/Note&gt;

 ### Example